astrodevs-labs/tholgar/docs/warlord-vault/overview.md

 ## What is Warlord ?

-Warlord is an index of governance tokens that generates yield and automatically compounds some ot the rewards into WAR, optimizing the overall yield through an auto-voter for the most rewarding vote incentives.
+Warlord is an index of governance tokens that generates yield and automatically compounds some ot the rewards into $WAR, optimizing the overall yield through an auto-voter for the most rewarding vote incentives.
 You can read more about it [here](https://doc.paladin.vote/warlord/overview).

 ## What is the Warlord Vault ?

 The Warlord Vault is a product built by the Tholgar team.
-It is an auto-compounder built on top of Warlord, enabling anyone to participate in a vault and achieve higher, more optimized yields in a non-custodial manner.
+It is an auto-compounder built on top of Warlord, enabling anyone to participate in a Vault and achieve higher, more optimized yields in a non-custodial manner.

-All vote incentives will be claimed on a weekly basis and automatically compounded into the vault, resulting in even higher yields.
+All vote incentives will be claimed on a weekly basis and automatically compounded into the Vault, resulting in even higher yields.

 It follows the ERC-4626 standard, aligning with the industry standard developed by Yearn to enhance composability with other protocols.